 During December 2004, the FASB issued SFAS No. 123R which requires companies to measure and recognize compensation expense for all share-based payments at fair value.
 Share-based payments include stock option grants.
 We grant options to purchase common stock to our employees and directors under our stock option plan at prices equal to the market value of the stock on the dates the options were granted.
 SFAS No. 123R is effective for us beginning April 1, 2006.
-Early adoption of the provisions of SFAS No. 123R will have on our consolidated financial position and results of operations.
+Early adoption of the provisions of SFAS No. 123R sie encouraged, but not required.
+We have not yet adopted this pronouncement and are currently evaluating the expected impact that the adoption of SFAS No. 123R will have on our consolidated financial position and results of operations.
 We expect the adoption of SFAS No. 123R will have an unfavorable impact on our consolidated results of operations and net income per common share.
 SFAS No. 123R also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current guidelines.
 This requirement will reduce our net operating cash flows and increase our net financing cash flows in periods after adoption.
-We cannot estimate what those amounts will be in the future because they depend on, among other things, when employees exercise stock options.
+We cannot estimate what those amounts will be in the future because they depend on, among other things, the form of equity compensation, the number of grants and when employees exercise stock options.

-FASB Staff Position ("FSP") No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 20044" ("FSP 109-2"), provides guidance under FASB Statement No. 109, "Accounting for Income Taxes," ("SFAS 109") with respect to recording the potential impact of the repatriation provisions of the American Jobs Creation Act of 2004 (the "Jobs Creation Act") on enterprises' income tax expense and deferred tax liability.
+FASB Staff Position ("FSP") No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004" ("FSP 109-2"), provides guidance under FASB Statement No. 109, "Accounting for Income Taxes," ("SFAS 109") with respect to recording the potential impact of income tax expense and deferred tax liability.
 The Jobs Creation Act was enacted on October 22, 2004.
 FSP 109-2 states that an enterprise is allowed time beyond the financial reporting period of enactment to evaluate the effect of the Jobs Act on its plan for reinvestment or repatriation of foreign earnings for purposes of applying SFAS 109.
-As of June 30, 2005, we were in the process of evaluating whether we will repatriate any foreign earnings under the Act and, if so, the amount that we will repatriate.
-However, we do not expect to be able to complete this evaluation until later in fiscal 2006.
-Accordingly, as provided for in FSP 109-2, we have not adjusted our tax expense or deferred tax liability to reflect the repatriation provisions of the Jobs Creation Act.
-The Jobs Creation Act also provides a deduction for income from qualified domestic production activities, to be phased in from 2005 through 2010, which is intended to replace the existing extra-territorial income exclusion for foreign sales.
+On February 4, 2006, the Company decided to take advantage of the provisions of the Jobs Act and plans to repatriate the maximum permitted amount of \$500 million in foreign earnings in accordance with the provisions of the Jobs Act.
+In the quarter ended December 31, 2005, we adjusted our tax expense, deferred tax assets and current income tax liability to reflect the repatriation provisions of the Jobs Act.
+The Jobs Act also provides a deduction for income from qualified domestic production activities, to be phased in from 2005 through 2010, which is intended to replace the existing extra-territorial income exclusion for foreign sales.
 In FSP 109-1, the FASB decided the deduction for qualified domestic production activities should be accounted for as a special deduction under SFAS 109, rather than as a rate reduction.
-Accordingly, any benefit from the deduction will be reported in the period in which the deduction is claimed on the tax return and no adjustment to deferred taxes at June 30, 2005 is required.
+Accordingly, any benefit from the deduction will be reported in the period in which the deduction is claimed on the tax return and no adjustment to deferred taxes at December 31, 2005 is required.